Fauzulazkia462/image-temperature-adjustment/README.md

 # image-temperature-adjustment

 ## Start-up Apps
-The start-up App is server.js, which will run on port 3000
+The start-up App is server.js, which will run on port 3000, we only need to run nodemon server to run it

 ## Route
 Route is located in Route/Route.js